I Don’t Coach, I Make You Better

 Of course, players need coaching for different purposes.

-Great coaches can teach you fundamentals, point out your imperfection, and use systematic training to improve your game.
+Great coaches can teach you fundamentals, point out your imperfections, and use systematic training to improve your game.
 None of those is present in social games.
-Everyone can watch videos of top players in the world.
-But no one can really learn from watching LIN Dan, LEE Chongwei, Viktor Axelsen, alike, simply because nuances of the game are not visible on video.
+Everyone can watch videos of the top players in the world.
+But no one can learn from watching LIN Dan, LEE Chongwei, Viktor Axelsen, alike, simply because the nuances of the game are not visible on video.

 So if you think you are good and want to compete and get better, you need coaching.